 Major and critical steps have been taken by different countries to combat the greenhouse emissions.
-World Bank states that 2.01 billion tonnes of solid waste was accumulated throughout the world’s cities in 2016.
+World Bank states that 2.01 billion tons of solid waste were accumulated throughout the world’s cities in 2016.
 The garbage that heads to landfills release methane gas, one of the greenhouse gases that affect climate change.
-Amidst the devastating news, the European Parliament recently announced the remarkable initiative to completely ban “a range of single-use plastics across the union in a bid to stop pollution”, as shared by BBC, and Vienna is definitely aboard the save-the-environment train and has set an example to follow.
+Amidst this news, the European Parliament recently announced the remarkable initiative to completely ban “a range of single-use plastics across the union in a bid to stop pollution,” as shared by BBC.
+Vienna is definitely aboard the save-the-environment train, setting an example to follow.

 The Messe Wien highlights the use of electricity from renewable energies, as well as energy efficient event technology and environmentally friendly methods of cleaning.